The genuine gStart.exe file is a software component of Garmin POI Loader by Garmin.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the gStart.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: GStart.exe is not essential for Windows and will often cause problems.
+Description: GStart.exe is not essential for the Windows OS and causes relatively few problems.
 The file gStart.exe is located in a subfolder of C:\.

 Known file sizes on Windows 10/8/7/XP are 1,896,448 bytes (50% of all occurrences) or 1,891,416 bytes.